mjkersey/RedditUsernameHider/README.md

 Click on it to use.
 Note: The only way to undo this at the moment is to reload the page!

-To modify options, edit a file in the repo, minify, and paste it into the 'URL' component of your bookmarklet.
+To modify options, edit a file in the repo, minify, encapsulate it like so:

+`javascript:(function(){ // code goes here })();`

+and paste it into the 'URL' component of your bookmarklet.